XXIX/dougie/README.md

-# Bodega — A Shopify Workflow Gem
+# Dougie — A Shopify Workflow Gem

-Bodega makes it easier for developers and designers to develop themes and deploy stores on Shopify.
+Dougie makes it easier for developers and designers to develop themes and deploy stores on Shopify.

 ## Benefits